 Measles is a highly contagious viral disease that causes fever and a rash.
 Measles is more common in winter and spring.
-Epidemics of measles can occur.
-The last nation-wide epidemic occurred from 1989 through 1991; over 55 thousand measles cases and roughly 135 deaths were reported in the United States during this period.
+Though the disease was declared eradicated in 2000 in the US, outbreaks of measles still occur.

 Who gets measles?

 A person can get measles at any age although it is usually considered a childhood disease.
 Most measles cases in the United States occur in pre-schoolers and school-aged children.
-Children not adequately vaccinated against measles are at highest risk for infection.
+Children and adults who are not adequately vaccinated against measles are at highest risk for infection.

 How is measles spread?